agarrharr/adam.garrett-harris.com/content/blog/2017-01-01-the-year-2016/index.md

 - Competed in a Programming Competition
 - Went to a Global Day of Coderetreat
 - Practiced yoga
-- Started renting out our spare bedroom with Airbnb
 - Started budgeting with ynab

 But I did write about [2014](/2014/)